-- 2. The supervisor and cooperating teacher use the reflection guide questions (see appendix) to support reflective thinking about the lesson and what happened in class during the lesson. - 3.
-The supervisor and cooperating teacher use the Lesson Observation Form (LOF) to debrief the lesson and submit their official LOF via online link. - 4.
-For lessons recorded and posted to EdThena (Student Teachers only), supervisors and cooperating teachers will provide feedback and evaluation in that platform.
+- 2. The supervisor and cooperating teacher use the reflection guide questions (see Appendix) to support reflective thinking about the lesson and what happened in class during the lesson. - 3.
+The supervisor and cooperating teacher use the Lesson Observation Form (LOF) to debrief the lesson and submit their official LOF via Tevera.

 All observations by the university supervisor should be scheduled with the candidate prior to the visit.
-In some case, the supervisor may visit and observe unannounced.
+In some cases, the supervisor may visit and observe unannounced.